Democrats Are Just One Vote Shy of Restoring Net Neutrality - Slashdot

 Health insurance before Obamacare.
 My state handled it well on it's own.
 I could buy insurance on my own independent of my employer.
 The private option was actually better and cheaper than what any employer offered.

 Now the private market has been destroyed.
 Prices tripled.
 The best class of plans is no longer available.
 If I were in the private market, a lot of doctors would be out of network for me.
-I would be locked out of
+I would be locked out of the single best facility available to treat my condition.

+After 10 years of having the same very good insurance company, I now have to switch policies annually at the whim of my employer.
+They do this in the middle of the year to screw me out of my deductible (companies get around the new ACA rules meant to stop this).

+Every time I have to deal with the crap from a crappy insurance company I would never have chosen to use, I want to kick Obama in the balls and I get a renewed appreciation for federalism.

 > I don't even think you have a clue where and how the term "states rights" originated.